 STANDARD

-The Enrollment Services Office will post to the student’s transcript an Honor Roll or President’s List notation for each term a student has met all the following conditions.
+The Registrar’s Office will post to the student’s transcript an Honor Roll or President’s List notation for each term a student has met all the following conditions.
 Students must:

-Complete a minimum of 6 credits with grades of A, B, C, or D. (A grade of P is allowed as long as there are a minimum of 6 credits of A, B, C, or D.)
+Complete a minimum of 4 credits with grades of A, B, C, or D. (A grade of P is allowed as long as there are a minimum of 4 credits of A, B, C, or D.)